 The Town Board consists of the members listed below.
 An email address is included in the information for each Town Board member, however if you would like to email the entire Town Board you may do so by clicking here.
 Please note: if you are using a web browser to access your email, you may have to copy and paste the email address into your email message.

 The Town Board consists of the following members:

-Matt joined the Town Council in January of 2012.
-A member of the Rotary Club of Pittsford, Matt also serves as the Steering Committee Chair of an Eastside Habitat for Humanity Coalition.
-He is a mechanical engineer and director at ITT Exelis Geospatial Systems.
+Matt joined the Town Board in January of 2012.
+A member of the 2014-2015 Rotary Club of Pittsford Board of Directors, Matt also serves as the Steering Committee Chair of an Eastside Habitat for Humanity Coalition of Churches which is currently building a sixth home in the City of Rochester JOSANA neighborhood.